ukaea/hdc/README.md

   - `-DJAR_WITH_DEPENDENCIES` Build jar with all dependencies bundled inside.
 The result can be quite large, but no dependencies are needed. (`OFF` by default).
   - `-DJAVACPP_PLATFORM` Build bundled jar with only specified arch (`linux-x86_64` by default).
 This reduces the jar size from ~460MB to ~80MB.
 Anybody loving huge jars can set empty string here.
 [Detailed description here.](https://github.com/bytedeco/javacpp-presets/wiki/Reducing-the-Number-of-Dependencies)

-Clearly, not all combinations of these options make sense, but making some of them dependent does not make sense either.
+Clearly, not all combinations of these options make sense, but making some of them dependent does not make the sense either.

 Usually you would want either:
 ```